zetavg/chromium-website/site/developers/design-documents/sync/model-api/index.md

 *   Implement the actual data type logic.
 This will mostly be an implementation of the [`ModelTypeSyncBridge`][Bridge] interface.
 *   Write some `sync_integration_tests` (see next section).
+*   Finally: While rolling out your new data type, keep the Sync team in the loop!
+E.g. CC your assigned champion on all Finch CLs.

 [protocol]: https://cs.chromium.org/chromium/src/components/sync/protocol/
 [ModelType]: https://cs.chromium.org/chromium/src/components/sync/base/model_type.h